alexbosworth/ln-service/README.md

 ### authenticatedLndGrpc

-Initiate an gRPC API Methods Object for authenticated methods.
+Initiate a gRPC API Methods Object for authenticated methods

+Both the cert and macaroon expect the entire serialized LND generated file

     {
       [cert]: <Base64 or Hex Serialized LND TLS Cert>